Last Updated on: 13th May 2023, 10:07 am

-If you’ve ever looked for homemade parrot toys, you’ve likely encountered ideas for cardboard toys.
-From shredded cardboard to cardboard tubes, it’s a staple in the DIY pet toy world.
+If you’ve looked for homemade parrot toys, you’ve likely encountered various cardboard-based ideas.
+From shredded cardboard to cardboard tubes, it’s a staple of the DIY pet toy world.

-However, you may be concerned if this easily shredded material could harm your parrot in some way.
+However, you may be concerned that this easily shredded material could harm a parrot.

-As long as your parrot doesn’t eat too much cardboard, it’ll be OK.
-If you notice large chunks of missing fiberboard, switch to a thinner alternative, such as cardboard rolls or single-ply cardboard (paperboard).
+If you notice large chunks of missing fiberboard, switch to a thinner alternative, like cardboard rolls or single-ply cardboard (paperboard).

 Can Parrots Have Cardboard As A Toy?

 Cardboard is a safe toy for parrots and has several benefits:

 As a semi-pliable material, you won’t need special tools to make toys from cardboard.
 You can turn cardboard into rolls, tubes, triangles, and circles and create intricate shapes and puzzles.